 - Infrastructure backed by Amazon Web Services

-The engineers claimed that Malcom should not take more than two hours to integrate into any application.
-Some of the features built-in that were boasted by the Malcom team were:
+The engineers claim that Malcom should not take more than two hours to integrate into any application.
+Some of the built-in features boasted by the Malcom team were:

 - Ability to segment data

 - Integration with 3rd party or company-owned ad-servers

 - Real-time analytics based on usage after the download

 - Remote support

 For the app owner who uses different mobile platforms, Malcom makes it easy to manage their app from a single graphical interface.
 Owners can push updates and run their own ad campaigns specific to mobile platforms and/or the users they segment of their choosing.

 Bankia, Genera Interactiva, FonYou and Softonic, which are all companies that have been working with Malcom for the last year, presented at this event, explaining how they used the platform and how it has helped them tremendously.
 The feature most talked about by the different companies was the push-notification, in conjunction with the analytics.
 It’s worth noting that the push-notification is an internal function, not an SMS.
 Notifications can be sent out to segmented groups in the form of rich-media ad campaigns, or forced updates if the application is buggy.
 These features saved them time and money, as normally these tasks are assigned to the developer.
 Instead, the owners themselves could manage everything from a single web interface.

 Malcom is currently in private beta, and will be opening to the public in the next few weeks.
 They certainly have a robust platform that has been thoroughly tested by a number of big players.
 We await their public release as a revolutionary product within the world of mobile-app development, which will surely be noticed internationally.